manuelquinteroc/manuelquinteroc.github.io/_pages/about.md

 - /about.html
 ---

 I am a master's student at the [Department of Pure Mathematics and Mathematical Statistics (DPMMS)](https://www.dpmms.cam.ac.uk/) at Cambridge University studying [Part iii](https://en.wikipedia.org/wiki/Part_III_of_the_Mathematical_Tripos) with primary focus on Mathematical Statistics.
-I consider myself a multidisciplinary individual with interest ranging from modern statistics, economics, and pure mathematics.
+I consider myself a multidisciplinary individual with interest ranging from Modern Statistics, Economics, and Pure Mathematics.

 ------

 Research
 ======

 My current research interests lie at the construction of the intersection between machine learning and causal inference as well as applications in the social sciences, such as in development economics.
-In the past, I have worked with structural models, causal inference, and randomized control trials to understand and mitigate social problems.
+In the past, I have worked with Time Series, Structural Models, Causal Inference, and Randomized Controlled Trials to understand and mitigate social problems.

 ------